The Goldbergs (2013 TV series): Broadcast

 The Goldbergs originally premiered on ABC on September 24, 2013.
 The pilot was made available on Hulu and ABC.com before it premiered on television.

 In Australia, the show airs on the Seven Network.

 It had been previously broadcast in Canada on CTV.
 In 2024 it started airing on Global TV and on superstation NTV.

-It has been broadcast in the United Kingdom on E4 since April 20, 2015, formerly in Ireland on RTÉ2 from October 19, 2015 to February 20, 2025, and in Turkey on DiziSmart since 2015.
+It has been broadcast in the United Kingdom on E4 since April 20, 2015 and also airs on E4's sister network E4 Extra since 2022. formerly in Ireland on RTÉ2 from October 19, 2015 to February 20, 2025, and in Turkey on DiziSmart since 2015.

 In France, the series has been broadcast on Comedie+ since October 17, 2015.